Deadly Garden

 PROBLEM STATEMENTS

 To identify potential solutions, we conducted a brainstorming session using the "How Might We" framework.
-From this exercise, three key areas emerged as priorities for improvement:
+From this exercise, five key areas emerged as priorities for improvement:

 IDEATE